How to Create High-Impact Training Videos for Your Company

 What makes a training video engaging, not just correct

-Throughout this blog, we’ve mentioned several times that our approach to training video content is a bit different.
+Throughout this blog, we’ve mentioned several times that our approach to employee training video content is a bit different.
 In this section, we’ll explain why.
 Essentially, when creating a training video, we treat it like a module, meaning we keep in mind that the audience already has some foundational knowledge.
 This is unlike a marketing video, where the target audience might not even realize they need the product yet.

 Learners process information through two channels: ears and eyes.
 The first channel, words, reaches the ears through spoken narration, while the second, pictures, engages the eyes through graphics, animation, UI elements, and text.
 By combining both channels, training videos can enhance understanding and retention, making the learning experience more effective.